 You will find the following information on this page:

 - New equipment standards for all OCM-managed classrooms

 - Phased retirement plan

 As of October 2012, new classrooms and technology renovations will no longer include a video player as part of the installed projection system.
 As noted in OCM's May 2010 news item, VCRs in classrooms were being maintained using a small inventory of spare equipment, but this inventory has now been depleted.
 This inventory cannot be filled because manufacturers no longer make VCRs and are also reducing production of DVD players.
 As a result, a phased retirement plan over the course of the next several years will be implemented.

-The phased retirement plan will begin by removing VCR, DVD, or combination DVD/VHS players from select classrooms during the scheduled technology equipment lifecycle renewal update, as targeted by low classroom equipment usage and Electronic Course Scheduling (ECS) request data.
+The phased retirement plan will begin by removing VCR, DVD, or combination DVD/VHS players from select classrooms during the scheduled technology equipment lifecycle renewal update, as targeted by low classroom equipment usage and Collaborative Class Scheduling (CCS) request data.